thumbmarkjs/thumbmarkjs/README.md

 ## How well does it perform?

 Even the client library alone works adequately to distinguish common browsers.
-Sampled data shows a uniqueness of 90.5%-95.5% (95% confidence interval).
+Sampled data show a uniqueness of 90%-95%.

 Mileage may vary though.
 Mac/Safari users tend to either clash more than Windows users, or be too unique (noise in the components).
 It does depend on your audience, too.

-With the added entropy from an API call, that includes much more entropy by investigating headers, TLS handshake signatures etc, it gets veeery unique.
-Like 99.9%.
+With the added entropy from an API call, that includes server-side components by investigating headers, TLS handshake signatures etc, it gets veeery unique.
+Like 99%.

 ## Simple usage from CDN